codcloud/intro-katacoda/intro-openshift/rhoar-eap/finish.md

 You can also let Red Hat host an OpenShift instance for you on a public cloud.
 This is an ideal scenario for larger teams that doesn't want to deal with the operational aspects or running a full environment.
 To find out more, visit https://www.openshift.com/dedicated/

+## Stay tuned
+Please check in to learn.openshift.com in the future as we will be bringing more scenarios showing how easy Java development (from code to messaging to integration) can be on OpenShift!